cesarvr/blog/content/post/istio-2.md

 oc expose svc my-pod
 ```

-We don't necessary need to delete the services or routes, but in our case recreate this objects is easier than edit this object.
+We don't necessary need to delete the services or routes, but as mentioned before this way I think is more clear.

 ![](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/istio-2/decorating%20a%20service.gif)

-As you see we are executing a different application from the one we tested here.
+> You just need to create robot that does this add/remove automatically.

 ### Decorating Java Micro-services

-Here is a quick video showing how to by using this steps we can enhance a Java micro-service, with newly developed telemetry and with an enterprise grade 404 page.
+Here is a quick video showing ambassador container with a Java micro-service.

 ![](https://raw.githubusercontent.com/cesarvr/ambassador/master/assets/final.gif)

 ## Wrapping Up

-Of course our container is (still) light years away to catch up with *Istio*, but after reading you should be able to develop and reuse application using the patterns like the ambassador, side-car, etc. To improve legacy or current services without touching the code.
+If you think about it this what we just did was encapsulating behaviour in a container and make it reusable across a system of processes that communicates using a common protocol, this idea is very powerful and not that different in essence to the objects oriented paradigm we are use to.

-In the next post I'm going to implement a central point to control all our the containers, so we can implement some cool ideas, like shutting down an endpoint by just sending a signal from a dashboard.
+One thing missing is to implement a central point to control all our ambassador containers, it won't be cool to have a dashboard from where to shutdown an endpoint, those are some of the ideas I'll try to incorporate in the next chapter.

-Feel free to contribute to the ```node-ambassador``` API, features and improvement are much welcome.
+One last thing, feel free to contribute to the ```node-ambassador``` API, with any missing features, improvement, etc.